fairen-group/mof-biocompatibility/README.md

 Here, we provide an overview of the code.
 * data_featurize.py: Featurization of the data to produce 197 descriptors capturing the information of the molecule at various lengthscales.
   You need to have 'rdkit' installed which you can install with 'pip install rdkit' or 'conda install -c conda-forge rdkit'.
+* data_sampling.py: Sampling of the data to ensure balanced classes.
+Majority class is undersampled (random sampling) and the minority class is oversampled (ADASYN algorithm).
+  You need to have the imbalanced-learn package installed, which you can install with 'pip install imblearn'.

 ## 💪 Getting Started